k1tj0ng/CLab-Tue-Group4/README.md

 ## Exercise 4 - Integration

 ### Summary
 Using the previous exercises, the integration task focuses on combining all the modules to develop a program that can perform several functions, depending on the user input to the serial port.
-There are several pre-defined commands that the user can type into the serial port such as, 'led 10001010', 'serial This transmits the strings back', 'oneshot 1000', and 'timer 1000'.
+There are several pre-defined commands that the user can type into the serial port such as, `led 10001010`, `serial This transmits the strings back`, `oneshot 1000`, and `timer 1000`.
 We will look at this in more detail.
 We can also think of this like calling a function with custom parameters through the serial port.
 The program checks for which function is to be called with the use of a if-else block.

 ### Usage
 The user should type a string with 2 parts, first being the function name and second being the function value (parameters).
 It is then received by the UART receive module.
 The program will then extract the first part of the string and checks which function to be called and passes on the parameters which is the second part of the string.
 Both parts of the strings will be stores in seperate buffers to be passed/called by the following functions.
 After storing the first part of the string, we can then use an if-else block to check which function needs to be called.